allo-/ffprofile/README.md

+The repo contains the source code for the Firefox Profilemaker at [ffprofile.com](https://ffprofile.com).

+The code is also intended to serve as an option to generate profiles locally and should work with the simple django testserver by creating a project, installing the app and running `manage.py runserver`.

 For the functions installing addons, you need to create a folder "extensions" from where you run the django project and place there the XPIs.
 The Extension needs to have the name of its install.rdf / manifest.json file.